+The character map for version 5 can be downloaded here.
 The character map for Version 4 can be downloaded here.
 The character map for Version 3 can be downloaded here.
-(Version 4 now recognises supercript characters 1,2 and 3: ( ¹ ² ³ ), the trade mark symbol: ™ and per mille sign: ‰ whereas Version 3 does not).
+(Version 4 now recognises superscript characters 1,2 and 3: ( ¹ ² ³ ), the trade mark symbol: ™ and per mille sign: ‰ whereas Version 3 does not).
 For users still using Version 1.4, the character map can be downloaded here.

 Why won't TOCR recognise my image?

 There are many reasons why TOCR may not be able to process a particular image that are common to all OCR engines, and are an ongoing challenge for OCR in general.
 In particular, noise, faint or broken characters, overly bold or black characters, merged characters, and text embedded within a picture can decrease accuracy.
 Whilst TOCR is an extremely accurate OCR engine, it will not get everything right.
 See our OCR Tips page for more information, and advice on improving results.

 TOCR will accept these images, but they are converted to black and white before processing.
 We have 9 different colour conversion algorithms to choose from.